l3p-cv/lost/INFERENCE_SERVER_DOC.md

 Description of Inputs and Outputs:

 - **Input (`img`)**:
-    The input tensor `img` represents the image data to be processed by the model.
-It is expected to be a floating-point tensor (`TYPE_FP32`) with three dimensions: height, width, and channels.
-Pass a `numpy` array.
+    Pass a `numpy` array as described above.

 - **Output (`polygons`)**:
-    The output tensor `polygons` contains the segmentation results in the form of polygon coordinates.
-It is a floating-point tensor (`TYPE_FP32`) with two dimensions: the number of detected objects and a variable number of points defining the polygons for each object.
+    The output tensor `polygons` should contain the segmentation results in the form of polygon coordinates.
+It should be floating-point tensor (`TYPE_FP32`) with two dimensions: the number of detected objects and a variable number of points defining the polygons for each object.

 - **Output (`class_ids`)**:
-    The output tensor `class_ids` provides the class identifiers for the segmented objects.
-It is a floating-point tensor (`TYPE_FP32`) with one dimension, where each entry corresponds to the class ID of a detected object.
-It has a 1-1 correspondence with the `polygons` tensor.
+    The output tensor `class_ids` should the class identifiers for the segmented objects.
+It should be a floating-point tensor (`TYPE_FP32`) with one dimension, where each entry corresponds to the class ID of a detected object.
+It should have a 1-1 correspondence with the `polygons` tensor.